 Yoodli won’t replace the coach but it is a great tool to enable safe practice and support skill development.
 Remember learning to ride a bike?
 You probably started with training wheels.
 What happened when your parents removed the training wheels?
 Perhaps you went, wobble, wobble, wobble, splat.
 The next time the wobble lasted a little longer before the splat, and then maybe by the third or fourth time, you went wobble, wobble and then took off.
 You were away!

 Would you have ever learned to ride a bike if you had kept the training wheels?
 Unlikely.
 Training wheels don’t teach you to balance; they just give you a feel for sitting on a bike.
-Relying heavily on notes when you are learning to speak publicly is similar to using training wheels on a bike.
+Relying heavily on notes when you are learning to speak publicly is a bit like using training wheels on a bike.
 You will never be able to deliver a speech without notes if you always read your notes.
-But unlike training wheels, you may not need to ditch your notes altogether.
-But you will need to stop reading them!
-Surveys show that most people are nervous about public speaking and around 10% of people have an extreme fear.
-Glossophobia is the term used to describe persistent and excessive anxiety about public speaking.
+Unlike training wheels, you may not need to ditch your notes altogether.
+But you will need to stop reading them! |

 Catherine SymeI get huge satisfaction from seeing the relief, pride, and even joy that people experience when they complete a course and reflect on the progress they have made.
 See what others say for some inspiring stories.
 Archives